2009–10 Missouri Valley Conference men's basketball season

-The 2009–10 Missouri Valley Conference men's basketball season marks the 101st season of Missouri Valley Conference basketball.
+The 2009–10 Missouri Valley Conference men's basketball season marked the 101st season of Missouri Valley Conference basketball.

 Preseason

 In the preseason, Northern Iowa was the conference favorite – returning all five starters and 9 of the top 10 players from their MVC championship team.
 UNI received all but one first-place vote in the preseason poll of MVC coaches, media, and sports information directors.
 Creighton received the other first place vote.
 The preseason player of the year was 2009 MVC conference tournament MVP Osiris Eldridge of Illinois State – who tested the NBA draft waters over the offseason.

 Also in the preseason, three MVC players were named to the Lowe's Senior CLASS Award preseason candidate list: Dodie Dunson of Bradley, Adam Koch of Northern Iowa and Josh Young of Drake.